10 Essential Makeup Brushes & How to Use Them

 Blush brushes have an airy and rounded brush head, which allows the color to be deposited slowly, so that it can be built up for a natural effect.
 The most basic application of blush is to swirl your brush in rouge and then dusting it on your face.
 However, the best shape and placement for blush really depends on your face shape.
 For heart-shaped faces, sweep over the apples of the cheeks, moving upwards towards the temple.
 Oblong face shapes will also want to apply rouge to the apples of the cheeks, but blend towards the nose and ears, while round faces will want to apply rouge to the apples of the cheeks but blend only toward the temples and ears and staying away from the nose, which can make the face look even rounder.
 Square faces should apply blush across the cheekbones, sweeping color lightly from the low to high sides to soften the strong angles of the face.

-Contouring has become all the rage in the beauty world, and flat top brushes like the Koyudo BP-021 and BP022 are recommended makeup brushes for more precise control and an airy touch against the skin.
+Contouring can wield magical powers to help your features balance and pop.
+Flat-top brushes like the Koyudo BP022 are recommended makeup brushes for more precise control and an airy touch against the skin.

 Use a flat top contouring brush to apply bronzer by sweeping pigment under the cheekbones, around the sides of the forehead close to the hairline, and along the jawline for definition.